-CHAPTER 17 TABULATOR AND MEMORY CARD TESTING AND SET UP
+TABULATOR AND MEMORY CARD TESTING AND SET UP

-- A. Tabulator and Memory Card Testing and Set-Up Preparations - 1.
-Contact LHS to see when Memory Cards will arrive. - 2.
-Choose a date and time for certifying tabulators and memory cards for election.
+A. Tabulator and Memory Card Testing and Set-Up Preparations

+- 1. Contact LHS to see when Memory Cards will arrive. - 2.
+Choose a date and time for certifying tabulators and memory cards for election no later than 10 days before election/primary.
 Send required notifications to candidates and town committee chairs. (§9-244) - 3.
 Prepare your test deck of twenty-seven (27) ballots per district.
 Test two (2) memory cards per district. - 4.
 Prepare enough copies of the Report for Pre-Election Tabulator and Memory Card Testing from the Moderator's Return. - 5.
-Supplies needed: memory cards, tabulators, test reports, ink, rolls of paper, Accu-Vote ENDER CARD and paper for making notes. - B. Date and Time on the Tabulator How to check and change - 1.
-Turn the tabulator ON while holding both the YES and NO buttons. - 2.
+Supplies needed: memory cards, tabulators, pre-election test report, ink cartridge, rolls of tabulator tape, seals, Accu-Vote ENDER CARD, pen and paper for notes.

+B. Date and Time on Tabulator - How to check and change

+- 1. Turn the tabulator ON while holding both the YES and NO buttons. - 2.
 Tabulator is now in DIAGNOSTIC MODE.